HOTEL COOLGARDIE

 Opens July 7, 2016

-Before long the film becomes a CGI spectacular as wild animals fill the screen, none of them living, breathing beasts.
-It is interesting to view these scenes as there has been criticism levelled towards the effects, which some have deemed not as effective as those in the recent The Jungle Book.
+The Jungle Book.
 Nevertheless, they are pretty impressive, as is the jungle terrain that Tarzan flies through on the end of a vine - and the eye candy provided by Alexander Skarsgård’s pecs is pretty impressive too!
 Not bad considering the entire enterprise was shot outside of London.
 Skarsgård and Robbie make a very watchable super-model couple and they manage to deliver their well-worn lines with a suitable amount of conviction.
 If The Legend Of Tarzan’s storyline doesn’t grab you, just sit back and enjoy the animals as they stampede and cavort across the screen - some scenes are simply adorable. // SALT

 THE WAIT

-STARRING: Juliette Binoche
+: Juliette Binoche

 Lou de Laâge